Natural width of the superconducting transition in epitaxial TiN films: Microscopic description

-Fig.~\ref{figure_num_4} shows the experimental $T$-dependencies of the normalized resistance $R/R_\mathrm{n}$ for TiN samples (shown by symbols) and the results obtained with the EMT approximation (see solid black lines).
-The experimental data are presented for four representative samples (B1, B6, C1 and A3 in~\autoref{T1}), the rest of the data is presented in Supplemental Material~\cite{Suppl_Data}.
-Taking into account the potential mechanisms of intrinsic inhomogeneity in epitaxial TiN films discussed in the further sections, we apply the 1D case \anna{($d < L_{cor} < w$)} in the fitting of samples B6 and C1, and the 2D case \anna{($d, w < L_{cor}$)} for samples B1 and A3.
-The best fit values of the temperature distribution $\delta T_i$, which are 6.3\,mK, 9\,mK, 8\,mK, and 65\,mK for B1, B6, C1, and A3 devices, respectively, \anna{perfectly describe} the RT width for all devices.
-Below, we discuss microscopic mechanisms that can determine the finite RT width (i.e. $\delta T_i$) in epitaxial TiN films and the choice of the effective dimension of a device for the EMT approximation.
+Figure~\ref{figure_num_4} presents the experimental temperature dependencies of the normalized resistance $R/R_\mathrm{n}$ (shown by symbols) and the results obtained with the EMT approximation (shown by black solid lines).
+The experimental data are presented for four representative samples (B1, B6, C1 and A3, as described in table~\ref{T1}), the rest of the data can be found in the supplementary material~\cite{Suppl_Data}.
+Considering the potential mechanisms of inhomogeneity in epitaxial TiN films, which are discussed in further sections, the 1D model ($d, w < L_\mathrm{cor}$) was applied for fitting samples B6 and C1, while the 2D model ($d < L_\mathrm{cor} < w$) was used for samples B1 and A3.
+Here, $L_\mathrm{cor}$ represents the correlation length, which is the scale of the inhomogeneity.
+The best fit values of the temperature dispersion $\delta T_\mathrm{i}$, which are 6.3\,mK, 9\,mK, 8\,mK, and 65\,mK for B1, B6, C1, and A3 devices, respectively, perfectly describe the RT width of all devices.
+Below, we discuss microscopic mechanisms that can lead to finite RT widths in epitaxial TiN films and the choice of the effective device dimension for the EMT approximation.